dd32/add-from-server/readme.txt

  * Removes the Root Directory Control.
 The root directory is now assumed.
 You can use the ADD_FROM_SERVER constant to change it.
  * Removes the Quick Jump functionality.
  * Removes the ability to be able to select the date for imported media.
 It's always today.
 Or, the 1st of the month if it's stored in a dated folder.
+ * Removed Media Manager integration, as it's no longer shown with the WordPress Block Editor.
+Classic Editor is not supported by this plugin.

 == FAQ ==